microsoft/DeBERTa/README.md

 ## News
 ### 03/18/2023
 - [DeBERTaV3](https://openreview.net/forum?id=sE7-XhLxHA) paper is accepted by ICLR 2023.
 - The code for DeBERTaV3 pre-training and continous training is added.
-Please check [Document](experiments/language_model) for details.
+Please check [Language Model](experiments/language_model) for details.

 ### 12/8/2021
 - [DeBERTa-V3-XSmall](https://huggingface.co/microsoft/deberta-v3-xsmall) is added.
 With only **22M** backbone parameters which is only 1/4 of RoBERTa-Base and XLNet-Base, DeBERTa-V3-XSmall significantly outperforms the later on MNLI and SQuAD v2.0 tasks (i.e. 1.2% on MNLI-m, 1.5% EM score on SQuAD v2.0).
 This further demonstrates the efficiency of DeBERTaV3 models.